dice-group/IGUANA/README.md

 * `start-iguana.sh`

 ### Configuration
-The `example-suite.yml` file contains a basic configuration for a benchmark suite.
+The `example-suite.yml` file contains an extensive configuration for a benchmark suite.
 It can be used as a starting point for your own benchmark suite.
-For a detailed explanation of the configuration, see the [configuration](docs_new/configuration/overview.md) documentation.
+For a detailed explanation of the configuration, see the [configuration](./configuration/overview.md) documentation.

-### Run Iguana
+## Usage
 Start Iguana with a benchmark suite (e.g., the `example-suite.yml`) either by using the start script:

 ```bash